Appearance

 ORF-349(governance) andMRF-291(execution). - Trust service provider → also stand up

-MRF-292for the Article 23(4) 24-hour derogation path. - Financial entity also identified as essential or important under national NIS2 transposition → read NIS2 vs DORA before rollout — DORA is structured to operate as a sector-specific Union legal act for the purposes of NIS2 Article 4 on the matters DORA covers.
+MRF-292for the Article 23(4) 24-hour derogation path. - Financial entity also identified as essential or important under national NIS2 transposition → read NIS2 vs DORA before rollout — DORA is considered a sector-specific Union legal act for the purposes of NIS2 Article 4 (DORA Article 1(2)) on the matters DORA covers.

 TL;DR